History of Gordon Hayward in Timeline

 2007: Senior Year

-In 2009, Gordon Hayward was named Horizon League Newcomer of the Year, and selected to the Horizon League All-Newcomer Team and the All-Horizon League First Team.
-Butler lost in the championship game of the 2009 Horizon League men's basketball tournament to Cleveland State.
+In 2009, Gordon Hayward was named Horizon League Newcomer of the Year and selected to the All-Horizon League First Team.
+The Bulldogs received an at-large bid to the 2009 NCAA Division I men's basketball tournament but lost in the First Round against the LSU Tigers.

 In 2009, Gordon Hayward was nominated for various preseason All-America teams and Player of the Year awards.

-In May 2010, Gordon Hayward announced that he would forgo his final two seasons of college eligibility and enter the NBA draft.
+In May 2010, after the 2010 NCAA basketball tournament, Gordon Hayward announced that he would forgo his final two seasons of college eligibility and enter the NBA draft, hiring Mark Bartelstein as his agent.

 On June 24, 2010, Gordon Hayward was selected as the ninth overall pick in the NBA draft by the Utah Jazz.

 In 2010, Butler lost to Duke in the championship game of the NCAA Division I men's basketball tournament.
-Hayward attempted a game-winning, buzzer-beating, half-court shot.
+Gordon Hayward attempted a game-winning, buzzer-beating, half-court shot, which missed.
 Hayward was selected to the All-Tournament Team.

 2010: Horizon League Player of the Year

-In 2010, Gordon Hayward averaged 15.5 points and 8.2 rebounds per game.
+In 2010, Gordon Hayward averaged 15.5 points and 8.2 rebounds per game as a sophomore.
 He was named the Horizon League Player of the Year and selected to the All-Horizon League First Team.
 Hayward was also selected AP All-American Honorable Mention and ESPN Third-team Academic All-American.

-In 2010, Gordon Hayward started his rookie season coming off the bench for the Utah Jazz.
+In 2010, Gordon Hayward began his rookie season coming off the bench for the Utah Jazz.

 April 5, 2011: Notable Performance Against Lakers